Social relationships and teenagers with autism spectrum disorder

 Watching TV programs might give your child some idea of how to act and not act in different social situations.
 You could record an episode of a TV show and pause it to talk about what your child would do next in that situation.

 You can buy ready-made videos to help your child learn social skills, but making your own is also an option.
 For example, you might record two of your friends having a scripted conversation that shows how to start a conversation and what to say.
-Or you could video your child taking turns, so that she can watch herself modelling the behaviour.
+Or you could video your child taking turns, so that your child can watch themselves modelling the behaviour.
 You could also use video to help your child understand facial expressions, body language, tone of voice and so on.

 Social Stories™ can be useful for explaining social rules.
 For example, you could use a Social Story™ to explain what a social kiss is and when it’s appropriate.